Hrithik Roshan Turns Photographer On The Sets Of Super 30

 This will be the first time that Hrithik will be seen playing the role of a real-life character.
 Based on Anand Kumar's educational program Super 30, the film will showcase Hrithik Roshan in a never seen before avatar.

-Helmed by Vikas Bahl, Presented by Sajid Nadiadwala's NGE Productions, 'Super 30' starring Hrithik Roshan is slated to release on 25th January 2019.
+Helmed by Vikas Bahl, presented by Sajid Nadiadwala's NGE Productions, 'Super 30' starring Hrithik Roshan is slated to release on Jan 25, 2019.

 For all the buzzing scoop from the world of entertainment, Subscribe to Filmibeat.